Carkzis/Silenus/README.md

 # Silenus
-Review and vote on your favourite pubs and bars among friends!
+Review and vote on your favourite restaurants and bars among friends!